tatango/our-boxen/README.md

 1. Install Xcode from the Mac App Store.
 2. Open Xcode -> Preferences -> Downloads -> Install Command Line Tools.
+3. If this is a new machine, turn on FileVault in System Preferences.
+Alternatively, add `--no-fde` to step (5) to remove the check.
 3. Open Terminal.app and do the following: sudo mkdir -p /opt/boxen sudo chown ${USER}:staff /opt/boxen